SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-text-only.md

 ## What are our current policies?

-Include link to the Google Sheet of all policies
+You can find the submitted policies here

-Yet to be recognized and created, results should arrive around July
+If you find something interesting, then existing feedback can be found here: